Bradley Cooper rumoured to be dating Huma Abedin

 Cooper and Ms Abedin were said to have been brought together by Vogue editor-in-chief Anna Wintour and have been dating under the radar for a few months, according to entertainment portal Page Six which broke the news, quoting multiple anonymous sources.

-They had both attended the Met Gala, which has been organised by Wintour since 1995, separately in May and had even walked the red carpet within metres of one another.
+They had both attended the Met Gala separately in May and had even walked the red carpet within metres of one another.

 Ms Abedin's representative had no comment on the rumour, while Cooper's did not respond.